sroertgen/oerhoernchen20_docker/README.md

 - `pip3 install requirements.txt`
 - crawler can be run with `scrapy crawl hoou_spider`.
 It assumes that you have the MySQL database running, so you should run the `docker-compose up` command from before.

 ## Metadata

-- The mapping in Elasticsearch currently uses the LRMI schema as used by the HOOU [LRMI (Learning Resource Metadata Initiative)](https://www.dublincore.org/specifications/lrmi/lrmi_terms/).
+- The mapping in Elasticsearch currently uses the LRMI as used by the HOOU [LRMI (Learning Resource Metadata Initiative)](https://www.dublincore.org/specifications/lrmi/lrmi_terms/).

-## ToDo's

-- [ ] Only import necessary Bootstrap and ReactSearch packages in Vue

 ## Additional notices